 Sale price per sq.m. for each property price in Lagos region

-The area boasts two local international schools.
-There is the Escola Internacional Vale Verde and the Nobel International primary school.
-The main Nobel campus, catering for all ages up ton 18, is just half an hour drive away.
-Also nearby are the well regarded Colégio da Penina (Portuguese speaking but with a lot of foreign students) and the Aljezur International School.
+The area boasts two local international schools: the Escola Internacional Vale Verde and the Nobel International primary school.
+The main Nobel campus, catering for all ages up to 18, is just half an hour’s drive away.
+Also nearby are the well regarded Colégio da Penina (Portuguese-speaking but with a lot of foreign students) and the Aljezur International School.

-Bensafrim/Barão de São João is the largest area of Lagos.
-It lies between the cliffs and beaches of Luz and the West coast and the Monchique mountains to the north.
+Bensafrim/Barão de São João is the largest area of Lagos, lying between the cliffs and beaches of Luz and the west coast and the Monchique mountains to the north.
 It has a population density of just 19 people per km2, so if it’s privacy you’re after, this is the place to be.
 It’s the perfect retreat from the hustle and bustle of daily life.

 For those who love the outdoor life, this area is a haven for hikers and bikers.
 The stunning ‘Via Algarviana’ winds from Sagres at the very tip of Western Europe, to Alcoutim on the Eastern border with Spain.
 There are plenty of off roading routes and clubs.
 Within easy reach are the beaches of the West Coast, famous for their surf.
-Off the coast of Alvor are four purposely sunk warships.
-Together they form the largest artificial reef structure in the world.
+Off the coast of Alvor are four deliberately-sunk warships that together form the largest artificial reef structure in the world.
 It’s a haven for wildlife and a veritable adventure park for scuba divers.